 Types of Estoppel:

-> estoppel by acquiescence.
-Estoppel arising from a party’s failure to respond to a claim within a reasonable time after receiving notice of the claim, thereby giving rise to a presumption of acceptance.
+estoppel by acquiescence – arises from a party’s failure to respond to a claim within a reasonable time after receiving notice

-p estoppel by agreement.
-Estoppel based on the terms of a contract between the parties expressly or impliedly showing a mutual acceptance of certain facts or assumptions.
+estoppel by agreement – Estoppel based on the terms of a contract between the parties expressly or impliedly showing a mutual acceptance of certain facts or assumptions.
 Also termed estoppel by convention.

 “The apparent odiousness of some classes of estoppel, chiefly estoppels by deed, seems to result not so much from the nature of an estoppel, as from the highly technical rules of real property law upon which it operated, and with which it was associated.
 Estoppels by record, indeed, stand upon a considerably higher footing than estoppels by deed . . . .”
 Lancelot Feilding Everest, Everest and Strode’s Law of Estoppel 10 (1923).

 estoppel by election – (1906) The intentional exercise of a choice between inconsistent alternatives that bars the person making the choice from the benefits of the one not selected.